On the geography and botany of knot Floer homology: Questions, conjectures and concluding remarks

 While we are pessimistic that knot Floer homology coarsely detects strongly quasipositive fibered knots, one might be hopeful that it does so for a very interesting subset of these, the so-called L-space knots.
 Recall that a knot is a (positive) L-space knot if $S^3_n(K)$ is an L-space for some $n>0$.
 The simplicity of the Floer homology of L-spaces implies, by the surgery formula, that the knot Floer homology of L-space knots is tightly constrained; see Table \ref{tab:L}.
 Indeed, this is the context where the strategy outlined above is likely to be most fruitful, but where botany results are lacking.

 We make the following conjecture:

 \begin{conj} Let $K$ be an L-space knot.
 Then there are only finitely many other knots whose Floer homology is isomorphic to $\HFKa(K)$. \end{conj}

 It should be pointed out that the structure of $\HFKa$ of an L-space knot implies that the {\em hat} Floer homology groups determine $\CFKinf$, up to homotopy, much in the same way that the infinity complex of a thin knot is determined by its knot Floer homology groups.
 If true, the conjecture would have as corollary that there are only finitely many knots on which a fixed lens space can be obtained via Dehn surgery; this corollary is also implied by the Berge Conjecture.
+Of relevance here is the fact that there are known pairs of knots which admit L-space surgeries and share the same Floer homology, the simplest being the $(2,3)$-cable of the trefoil and the $(3,4)$-torus knot \cite{CablingII}.

 Notice that Conjecture \ref{finiteLspace} would follow were it known that any L-space knot could be represented as the closure of a positive braid.
 This is not the case, however, and we are grateful to Cameron Gordon, Jen Hom and Tye Lidman for pointing out that the $(2,3)$-cable of the trefoil is an L-space knot that cannot be represented as the closure of a positive braid.
 Indeed, a result of Cromwell gives $4g$ as upper bound on the number of crossings in a diagram of a fibered, positive knot, where $g$ is the genus of the braid closure \cite[Corollary 5.1]{Cromwell1989}; compare \cite[Section 3.1]{Stoimenow2002}.
 In this example then we obtain an upper bound of 12, but a direct check of the knot tables certifies that the minimal crossing number of this cable (let alone a purported positive braid diagram) exceeds this bound.